Thomas R. Marshall: Progressive agenda

 Marshall was inaugurated as Governor of Indiana on January 11, 1909.
 Since his party had been out of power for many years, its initial objective was to appoint as many Democrats as possible to patronage positions.
 Marshall tried to avoid becoming directly involved in the patronage system.
 He allowed the party's different factions to have positions and appointed very few of his own choices.
 He allowed Taggart to manage the process and pick the candidates, but signed off on the official appointments.
 Although his position on patronage kept peace in his party, it prevented him from building a strong political base.

 During his term, Marshall focused primarily on advancing the progressive agenda.
 He successfully advocated the passage of a child labor law and anti-corruption legislation.
 He supported popular election of U.S. Senators, and the constitutional amendment to allow it was ratified by the Indiana General Assembly during his term.
 He also overhauled the state auditing agencies and claimed to have saved the government millions of dollars.
+Various measures aimed at improving working conditions were also approved, together with a bill that sought to improve tenement housing conditions in Indiana's two largest cities.
 He was unsuccessful in passing the rest of the progressive platform agenda items or persuading the legislature to call a convention to rewrite the state constitution to expand the government's regulatory powers.